-The Proposed Amendment Matrix (Attachment F) identifies regulatory changes to the Development Code that have been proposed by Councilmembers.
-The amendments in the Development Code section of the Matrix (those associated with proposed Ordinance No. 706) are organized in chronological order by SMC number.
-Those amendments noted in green text are amendments that have been placed in the base ordinance that will be presented to Council for additional discussion tonight.
-The amendments in red text denote that the amendment has not been placed in the base ordinance; the proposing Councilmember must propose his/her amendment on the dais when the development code is up for adoption on March 16 if it is to be considered for amending the proposed ordinances.
+The Proposed Amendment Matrix (Attachment B) identifies regulatory changes to the Development Code that have been proposed by Councilmembers.
+The amendments in the Development Code section of the Matrix (those associated with proposed Ordinance No. 706) are generally organized in chronological order by SMC number.
+Those amendments noted in green text are amendments that have been placed in proposed Ordinance No. 706 presented to Council for adoption.
+The amendments in red text denote that the amendments have not been placed in proposed Ordinance No. 706.
+If a Councilmember wishes to have one of the "red text" amendments considered for adoption, the Councilmember needs to make a motion for it to be considered.